Wagasana, greeting the day

 For your dog’s sake, please take a moment to read this, to prepare yourself and your dog, especially if this is new ...

-I offer only guidance from walking the talk, observing my dogs, and my client’s dogs.
-Turning mistakes into teaching opportunities, we grow together, as a team.
-Take a journey to Media for suggestions on books and visuals that may help you safely integrate postures that include stretching, poses, and massage for your dog.
+I offer guidance from walking the talk, observing my dogs and my client’s dogs.
+As a team, we turn mistakes into teaching opportunities.
+Take a journey to Dog Talk Media for suggestions on books and visuals for training and safely integrating stretching, poses, and massage for your dog.
 Let your intuition be your guide.
-New ways of being required practice.
-Be mindful that if any approach does not feel well for your dog, like with yourself in a yoga pose, or learning a Zumba dance, give them time to get use to it.
-It should be voluntary and feel good, not scary.
+Be mindful that if any approach does not feel well for your dog, like with yourself in a yoga pose, give them time.
+It should be voluntary, feel good, not scary.

 Breathing meditations (see Calm in Chaos) can help remind you of how wonderful you and your dogs are.
-Picture yourself as a baby, and your dog, as a puppy.
+Picture yourself as a baby, and your dog as a puppy.
 You are as perfect now as you were then.
 Create your own unique mantras and postures with your dogs.
-Journey to And how living and learning with dogs is changing your life.

-Not all dogs are going to be calm or relaxed any more than all people know how to be calm.
-This may be a new concept.
-You cannot change your dog's behavior, or energy level, until you change your own.
+Not all dogs are going to be calm or relaxed any more than all people know how to “always” be calm .
+You cannot change your dog's behavior or energy level until you change your own.
 Together, you can create new habits / patterns.
 Together, you can aspire to balance your relationship, while you teach your dog what they know how to do already: Sit, down, stand, come, take-it, leave-it, wait, easy and let’s simply be silly together.
 This is integrating teaching with LIFE REWARDS; What dogs need anyway to stay alive and thrive.

 Working with our dogs (any species) challenges us to do things differently, just like at work, in relationships with family and friends, and with different cultures.
 Observe their body language.
 Listen to their vocalizations.